 Network Training is an open and inclusive learning community committed to the celebration of diversity.
 Our courses operate an 'equal opportunities policy' with regard to gender, race, religion, sexuality, and disability.
-While the ethos of the course is a Christian and person-centred one, we warmly welcome students who come from other faith backgrounds, who do not belong to any particular religious or spiritual tradition, or who are not committed to a particular faith community.
-The focus on human spirituality in our training programme is not associated with any one approach to the subject but is delivered in a spirit of curiosity, exploration and respect.
+While the ethos of the course is Christian and person-centred, we warmly welcome students who come from other faith backgrounds, who do not belong to any particular religious or spiritual tradition, or who are not committed to a particular faith community.
+The focus on human spirituality in our training programme is delivered in a spirit of curiosity, exploration and respect.